Track clicked component with Adobe Analytics

 4. Click Events > Add to open the Event Configuration wizard.

-5. Under Event Type select Custom Code.
+5. For Event Type field, select Custom Code.

 Name the rule CTA Clicked and add the custom code event